 Whereas an immigrant is a person who leaves their country of origin to settle permanently in a new country.
 Immigrants are often motivated by various factors, including economic opportunity, political instability, or persecution.
 The process of immigrating can be difficult and time-consuming, as it usually involves navigating complex legal and administrative procedures.

 The word’s connotation is often upbeat and associated with adventure, opportunity, and a cosmopolitan lifestyle.
-Hence some folks believe that the term “expat” is used to refer to well-educated and well-traveled individuals typically from a Western background.
+Hence some folks believe that the term “expat” refers to well-educated and well-traveled individuals, typically from a Western background.

 It’s important to note that the term or title does not always indicate a person’s background or circumstances.
 Minorities having high education and professional experience levels should be called expats, not guest workers, immigrants, or migrants.
 However, the incorrect usage of these terms in popular culture and media reinforces certain stereotypes and biases.

 Here are some examples of how the terms “expat” and “immigrant” may be used in different contexts and how they can reflect certain biases or stereotypes:

 - In the media, a white person working at an international company and moving to another country for work might be referred to as an “expat,” while a person of color leaving their home country for work due to economic hardship might be referred to as a “guest worker” or “immigrant.”
 This distinction can reflect a bias associating the term “expat” with privilege and opportunity, while “immigrant” is associated with poverty and hardship.

 - In a casual conversation, a person from a Western country living in a non-Western country may be called an “expat” by their friends.
 In contrast, a person from a non-Western country living in the same setting would be called an “immigrant.”
 This distinction can reflect a bias associating the term “expat” with people from developed, Western countries.
 Whereas “immigrant” is related to people from developing or non-Western countries.